 Starting in 2023, the Company began incurring expenses to facilitate long-term sustainable growth through cost reduction actions, consisting of employee reductions, facility rationalization and contract termination costs.
-During the year ended December 31, 2023, the Company incurred \$3,223 of restructuring charges related to these actions.
+During the years ended December 31, 2024 and 2023, the Company incurred \$1,948 and \$3,223, respectively, of restructuring charges related to these actions.
+The Company has incurred \$5,171 of cumulative restructuring charges since the commencement of our restructuring actions in 2023.
 The Company accrues for restructuring costs when they are probable and reasonably estimable.
-These costs include severance costs, exit costs, and other restructuring costs and are included in Restructuring charges in the consolidated statements of comprehensive (loss) income.
+These costs include severance costs, exit costs, and other restructuring costs and are included in restructuring charges in the consolidated statements of comprehensive loss.
 Severance costs primarily consist of severance benefits through payroll continuation, conditional separation costs and employer tax liabilities, while exit costs primarily consist of lease exit and contract termination costs.
 Other costs consist primarily of costs related to the discontinuance of certain product lines and are distinguishable and directly attributable to the Company's restructuring initiative and not a result of external market factors associated with the ongoing business.
-We estimate that we will incur restructuring costs related to employee-related costs and facility exit costs during the year 2024; however, the Company cannot estimate the total amount expected to be incurred as cost reduction actions continue to be evaluated.
-The Company anticipates completing these restructuring activities in 2024.
+We estimate that we will continue to incur restructuring costs related to employee-related costs and facility exit costs during the year 2025; however, the Company cannot estimate the total amount expected to be incurred as cost reduction actions continue to be evaluated.
+The Company anticipates completing these restructuring activities in 2025.

-The following table summarizes the restructuring charges, payments and the remaining liabilities related to restructuring costs at December 31, 2023, which are included within accrued liabilities in the consolidated balance sheets.
+The following table summarizes the restructuring charges, payments and the remaining liabilities related to restructuring costs at December 31, 2024, which are included within accrued liabilities in the consolidated balance sheets.

-0 utdoor Adventure Corporate Total
+(Outdoor Adventure Corporate Total

-Balance at December 31, 2022 - - - -
+Balance at December 31, 2023 \$ 1,246 \$ - \$ - \$ 1,246

 Charges to expense:

-Employee termination benefits \$ 859 \$ 306 \$ 163 \$ 1,328
+Employee termination benefits 1,225 599 - 1,824

-Exit costs 1,125 - - 1,125
+Exit costs 124 - - 124

-Other costs 770 - - 770

-Total restructuring charges \$ 2,754 \$ 306 \$ 163 \$ 3,223
+Total restructuring charges \$ 1,349 \$ 599 \$ - \$ 1,948

 Cash payments and non-cash charges:

-Cash payments (737) (306) (163) (1,206)
+Cash payments (2,015) (599) - (2,614)

-Product discontinuance (251) - - (251)

-Asset impairments (520) - - (520)
+Asset impairments (39) = = (39)

-Balance at December 31, 2023 \$ 1,246 \$ - \$ - \$ 1,246
+Balance at December 31, 2024 \$ 541 \$ - \$ - \$ 541